wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 Note that MX Browns and MX Blues are typically the easiest key switches to find on keyboards.

-OK so o-rings aren't a switch type, but you can add them on to keycaps as a little soft "buffer" that helps absorb the force of bottoming out a keyswitch.
-In my opinion, the difference in feeling with o-rings installed is not that big, but the audible difference is fairly decent.
+O-rings aren't a switch type, but you can add them on to keycaps as a little soft "buffer" that helps absorb the force of bottoming out a keyswitch.
+In my opinion, the difference in feeling with o-rings installed is not that big, but the audible difference is fairly noticeable.
 These can be nice to install for an office setting if you know you are a forceful typist.

 ## Keycap profiles

 Keycaps are easily removable from keyswitches using a wire keycap puller.
 Pullers are cheap and frequently come for free with your keyboard.
 YouTube has many tutorials on using them.

-Because they are easily removable, many different types of keycaps have been made for your typing enjoyment.
+Because they are easily removable, many different types of keycaps exist for your typing enjoyment.

 Images are worth a thousand words here, and you should check out this famous picture for a [**visual comparison of keycap profiles**][7].
 This [*comparison chart from PMK*][13] is also really useful.